YAP-Technologies-Inc/corehackyap/README.md

 A complete Web3 language learning application with token rewards and consumption system built for the Core Connect Global Buildathon.
 Earn YAP tokens by completing Spanish lessons and spend them on AI-powered language learning features. **Now fully deployed and tested on Core Blockchain Testnet2!**

+YAP has also submitted to the cryptopond hackathon based on the Ethereum chain.

+Here is a demo of YAP: https://youtu.be/6sHiTrfvfjU

 ## 🎯 **Quick Setup Guide**

 **🚀 Ready to Run in 4 Steps:**